When the Christmas season approaches, your church calendar gets full. Volunteers step up for all the special activities.

 We need to remember that the success of the Christmas season will largely be measured by how many ‘significant conversations’ we create between seekers and mentors. . . . .a ‘significant conversation’ is any dialogue that goes beyond gossip, relatives, weather, sports, and politics . . . to talk about meaning, intimacy, life purpose, personal growth, or faith.

-Tom gives lots of suggestions for welcoming visitors, and how to have some of these conversations.
+Tom gives lots of suggestions for welcoming church visitors at Christmas time, and how to have some of these conversations.

 Take them deeper during the refreshment time.
 Train the servers to articulate the core message.
 Deploy the elders to work the crowd.
 Let the musicians follow-up the conversation in the sanctuary with even deeper conversation in the fellowship hall.
 Seek out the seeker. . . .
 Go to the stranger.